getappmap/appmap-js/packages/scanner/doc/rules/illegalPackageDependency.md

 The code which is illegally calling into the `calleePackage` should be refactored to call one of the allowed `callerPackages` instead.
-If the needed functionality is not available on a `callerPackage`, then one of the `callerPackages` should be modify to provide it.
+If the needed functionality is not available on a `callerPackage`, then one of the `callerPackages` should be modified to provide it.

 ### Options